Dorothy Ward (1890–1987)

 For details about the lives and careers of Dorothy Ward and Shaun Glenville, as well as a collection of interesting photographs, see the website: http://www.its-behind-you.com/wardglenville.html.

 Dorothy Ward and Shaun Glenville were good friends of Fred Godfrey’s, and both sang his songs — she was just seventeen when she performed his Meet Me Jenny When The Sun Goes Down in pantomime in Belfast.
-Ward is known to have recorded three Godfrey songs: Blue Eyes (Regal G-7170, 1915); Tommys Learning French (Regal G-7219, 1915); I Love My Motherland (Regal G-7418, 1916); and, most famously of all, Take Me Back To Dear Old Blighty (Regal G-7398, 1916), which she says Godfrey wrote for her in her living room.3
+Ward is known to have recorded four Godfrey songs: Blue Eyes (Regal G-7170, 1915); Tommys Learning French (Regal G-7219, 1915); I Love My Motherland (Regal G-7418, 1916); and, most famously of all, Take Me Back To Dear Old Blighty (Regal G-7398, 1916), which she said Godfrey wrote for her in her living room.3

 In addition, from sheet music covers and other sources, Ward performed Godfrey’s Meet Me Jenny When The Sun Goes Down (1908); Its The Way They Have In The Navy (1914, pre-war); Im Coming Back To Old Kilkenny (1915); Take Me Back To Your Heart (1915); You Were The First One To Teach Me To Love (1916); Down Texas Way (1917); Open Your Heart And Let The Sunshine In (1920); Till You Come Back Again (1926); Arm In Arm Together (1931); and There Is Always A Silver Lining (1939) — a span of more than thirty years of featuring Godfrey’s songs in her act, surely a rarity in the entertainment world on either side of the Atlantic. .

 1 W. MacQueen-Pope, The Melodies Linger On: The Story of Music